eddow/v-semantic/README.md

 ```
 git clone
-npm test
+npm run demo
 ```

-This will produce `test/run/test.js` and therefore, the file `test/run/index.html` will be usable directly in the browser.
+This will produce `demo/run/app.js` and therefore, the file `demo/run/index.html` will be usable directly in the browser.
 To compile the library only, use `npm run prepack`

 There is no plan to have one-source-file-per-component, it's not a huge library.